The Digital

 Free tickets and location

-Digital Legacy Conference attendees will learn about the importance of digital assets planning and digital legacy safeguarding.
-They will also be able to examine areas of best practice within this field.
-The Digital Legacy Conference is free to attend for all PHPCI badge holders.
-A limited number of free tickets were also released for those not planning to attend PHPCI, these are now sold out.
-Access to the Digital Legacy Conference can take place by purchasing a PHPCI ticket here.
+Digital Legacy Conference attendees learned about the importance of digital assets planning and digital legacy safeguarding.
+They also examined areas of best practice within this field.
+The Digital Legacy Conference was free to attend for all PHPCI badge holders.
+A limited number of free tickets were also released for those not planning to attend PHPCI, these were now sold out ahead of time.

 Apres-Conference (meet-up, all welcome)